 Traditional centrifugal compressors are based on low-speed drives, mechanical gears, and oil-film bearings, resulting in high running costs because of their high losses, wear and need for maintenance.

 This new compressor drive (above) uses a permanent magnet motor, operating at an efficiency of around 97%, to drive a rotor “floating” on magnetic bearings, which spins the compressor impeller at speeds of around 60,000 rpm.
 These drives experience almost no friction or wear, and need little maintenance.
 They also minimize the risk of oil contamination and result in compressors that are about half the size of traditional designs.

 Magnetic Bearing Technology How do they work

-Magnetic bearings are basically a system of bearings which provide non-contact operation, virtually eliminating friction from rotating mechanical systems.
+Magnetic bearings are basically a system of bearings that provide non-contact operation, virtually eliminating friction from rotating mechanical systems.
 Magnetic bearing systems have several components.
-The mechanical components consist of the electromagnets, position sensors and the rotor.
+The mechanical components consist of electromagnets, position sensors, and the rotor.
 The electronics consist of a set of power amplifiers that supply current to electromagnets.
 A controller works with the position sensors which provide feedback to control the position of the rotor within the gap.

 This process repeats itself over and over again.
 For most applications, the sample rate is 10,000 times per second, or 10 kHz.
 The sample rate is high because the loop is inherently unstable.
-As the rotor gets closer to the magnet, the force increases.
+The force increases as the rotor gets closer to the magnet.
 The system needs to continuously adjust the magnetic strength coming from the electromagnets in order to hold the rotor in the desired position.